Covid 19 coronavirus: Auckland family appeals for time with dying grandfather

 "When I tried to leave - his grip is so strong - I couldn't get my hand away.

-"I was just walking around the country hospital crying because I didn't want to leave him."
+"I was just walking around the hospital crying because I didn't want to leave him."

-Robert Parkes, said his father had been tested for Covid-19 and the result had come back negative.
+Robert Parkes said his father had been tested for Covid-19 and the result had come back negative.

 He and his sister and their respective families and their mother were also keeping to separate isolation bubbles and no one was sick or showing flu-like symptoms.